Skip to main content

 Board Certified Interventional Pain Management Physicians & Board Certified Anesthesiologists located in Anchorage, AK

-Dr. Nichelle C. Renk has extensive experience treating the inherited connective tissue disorder, hypermobile Ehlers Danlos Syndrome (EDS).
-As the only EDS provider in Alaska, she provides successful treatments to relieve the associated chronic musculoskeletal pain and strengthen muscles and bones.
-From physical therapy to supplements and nutritional counseling, Dr. Renk offers an array of solutions at her office in Anchorage, Alaska, to help you take control of your health and manage this condition.
+Dr. Nichelle C. Renk and Dr. Mary Beth Calor have extensive experience treating the inherited connective tissue disorder, hypermobile Ehlers Danlos Syndrome (EDS).
+As the only EDS providers in Alaska, they provide successful treatments to relieve the associated chronic musculoskeletal pain and strengthen muscles and bones.
+From physical therapy to supplements and nutritional counseling, our providers offer an array of solutions at our office in Anchorage, Alaska, to help you take control of your health and manage this condition.
 Call to book your appointment.

 Ehlers Danlos Syndrome (EDS) Hypermobile Type Q & A